Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 * You (plan to) host Dagster on Kubernetes and manage its deployment with Helm
 * You (plan to) automate the Dagster system deployment
 * You _want to_ automate the deployment of new Dagster user code repositories
-* In case of emergency, you want to be able to spin up the whole Dagster system and user code from scratch within a few seconds
+* You want to be able to spin up the whole Dagster system and user code from scratch within a few seconds

 ## TL;DR